 Find something comfortable and cute that you would want to wear for a night out with your friends.
 Bonus points if it’s a matching set you can break up as needed!

-1 pair of cute heels
+1+ pair of cute heels

 1+ Clubbing Dresses

-Avoid wearing expensive pieces; you will sweat while dancing, and you might be spilled on.
+Avoid wearing expensive pieces; you will sweat while dancing and you might be spilled on.
 Swap with friends to expand options!

-3 sets of “Fratting” Clothes:
+3 sets of Tailgate/Darty Clothes

-If you plan on going out to frat parties in college, you need “fratting” clothes.
-That means a pair of beat up Converse, machine washable crop tops, and your hardiest pair of jean shorts.
+Think of sneakers that can get beat-up, machine-washable bodysuits, crop tops, and your hardiest pair of jean shorts.
 (The Agolde ones above in the shorts section should survive, but I’d also get some cheaper ones for parties — Abercrombie makes a great affordable pair.)

-Add an inexpensive jacket that you would be okay with losing for the colder months, preferably not black since it will be impossible to locate in a giant pile.
-(See our post on frat party outfits for even more ideas!)
+Add an inexpensive jacket that you would be okay with losing for the colder months, like a faux leather moto jacket or a shacket.

 Other College Clothing Essentials